 The fellow is expected to prepare a single one-hour didactic conference during the first year and to prepare two such conferences during the second year.
 Otherwise, the trainee’s only teaching responsibilities are the one-to-one teaching of residents and medical students during the daily reading sessions.
 They also work with the residents on the Neuroradiology rotations to acquire interesting cases for the weekly case conference in which they are the primary presenter.
 One staff member is also present at each conference to aid in the discussions.

 Endovascular Neurosurgery staff are actively involved in research and the neuroradiology fellow is strongly encouraged but not required, to participate in basic and/or clinical research during the two years.
 Each trainee will be given one half day per week to pursue research efforts.
 They will also be strongly encouraged to present research in national meetings and to prepare manuscripts for publication during these two years.

 Each trainee is evaluated by each neuroradiology staff member on a monthly basis and all forms are forwarded to the neuroradiology program director for review.
 Combined six-month evaluations are submitted to the Graduate Medical Office at CCF and are reviewed with the trainee on a semi-annual basis.
 When specific problems arise, they are addressed as needed.

 How to Apply

-Please direct any questions and/or complete the online GME application form and send with current curriculum vitae, medical school transcripts and 2-3 letters of reference to:
+Please direct any questions and/or complete the online GME application form and send with current curriculum vitae, personal statement, medical school transcripts, USMLE transcript, current licensure, and 3 letters of recommendation to: